SinghAstra/UnderstandX/README.md

 # NavX

-NavX Helps You to understand and search code in github repo through semantic searching
+NavX Helps to understand and search code in github repo through semantic searching